Investors aren’t quite sure what to make of financial stocks right now.

 Source: Rich via Flickr

-It’s all part of a bigger trend that’s compelling enough for Credit Suisse analyst Craig Siegenthaler to upgrade AMTD, and raise his price target from $58 to $63 in anticipation of accelerating earnings growth.
+It’s all part of a bigger trend that’s compelling enough for Credit Suisse analyst Craig Siegenthaler to upgrade AMTD, and raise his price target to $64 in anticipation of accelerating earnings growth.

 And yet, the company always seems to have a proverbial ace up its sleeve, leveraging its name to continue growing at a brisk rate.
 Revenue is on pace to improve to the tune of 18% this year, and grow almost another 16% in 2019.
 That should be enough to push the bottom line up from last year’s $1.90-per-share to $2.34 this year and to $2.83-per-share next year.

 Last quarter’s bottom line wasn’t nearly as solid as expected for Virtu Financial.
-The company earned 31-cents-per-share versus analyst expectations of 38-cents-per-share, sending VIRT shares sharply lower.
+The company earned 31 cents per share versus analyst expectations of 38 cents, sending VIRT shares sharply lower.

 The bears may have overshot though.
-The forward-looking P/E now stands and less than 12, and as long as the economy keeps humming, people will continue trading.
+The forward-looking P/E now stands and less than 14, with its dividend yielding 4.7%.
+As long as the economy keeps humming, people will continue trading.

 This year has been a tough one for Goldman Sachs (NYSE:GS) shareholders.
 The stock is still down 15% from its March peak, largely on a waning IPO market and Goldman’s challenged trading business.